iltommi/qdb-documentation/source/api/python.rst

 Introduction
 --------------

 The `qdb` module contains multiple classes to make working with a quasardb cluster simple.
-It uses the standard :py:mod:`pickle` module to serialize your objects to and from the `quasardb` cluster.
+It uses the standard :mod:`pickle` module to serialize your objects to and from the `quasardb` cluster.

 The Python API is BSD licensed.
-You may download it from the quasardb site or from GitHub at `https://github.com/bureau14/qdb-api-python <https://github.com/bureau14/qdb-api-python>`_.
+You may download it from the quasardb site or from GitHub at `<https://github.com/bureau14/qdb-api-python>`_.

 Requirements
 ------------------------